 My great-grandfather served in the Serbian infantry during the Great War.
 Although I have seen his picture in uniform, I am interested in discovering sources of components of the uniform, or of uniforms for sale (original or reproduction.

-The Tsar's Cannons, the Russian entry to the series, is still in rough draft and likely will be delayed further.
+The third article in the series Artillery in the First World War has now been published.
+Artillery in the First World War: Belgium’s Artillery and the Battle of Liege, 1914 The Tsar's Cannons, the Russian entry to the series, is still in rough draft and likely will be delayed further.
 Summer on the Bay is full of distractions; kayaking, fishing, crabbing, barbeques, beer drinking, gardening.
 And those are only the things I put on my "to-do list".
 Of course, the Commander-in-Chief (aka wife

 Garrison: Landau (In der Pfalz) Established: 1 October 1901 Brigade: 3.
 Königlich Bayerische Feldartillerie-Brigade Division: 3.
 Königlich Bayerische Division

 Kaserne 12. bFAR Landau One of twelve active field artillery regiments of the Bavarian Army, 12. bFAR was formed in October 1901 from the III.
 Abteilung and the 6.
 Fahrenden Batterie of the Königlich Bayerisches 2.
 Feldartillerie-Regiment „Horn“ as well as two newly organized Fahrenden Batterien at Würzburg, Bayern.
 Prior to mobilizat